-The 30-Day Notice must be served with information on the information on the Grievance Procedure included in the Notice.
+The 30-Day Notice must be served with the applicable programmatic Grievance Procedure included in the Notice.

-The Notice and Grievance Procedure may be served by (a) Personal Service or by first class mail, (b) Substitute Service, or (c) Conspicuous Service.
-A copy of the Notice and Grievance Procedure shall be mailed to the Head of Household regardless of how the Notice is served.
+The Notice and Grievance Procedure may be served by (a) Personal Service or first class mail, (b) Substitute Service, or (c) Conspicuous Service.
+A copy of the Notice for a Grievance is included in the notice.